andrew/ultimate-awesome/README.md

 - [awesome-chatgpt-summary](https://github.com/richzw/awesome-chatgpt-summary) - Collection of awesome tools, demos, docs for ChatGPT, GPT-3 and GPT-4.
 - [awesome-and-novel-works-in-slam](https://github.com/runjtu/awesome-and-novel-works-in-slam) - Collecting some new ideas for slam (semantic, NeRF, BEV, Nav, Learning Methods) and will update this repo weekly, for both engineering and academic usings.
 - [awesome-personal-blogs](https://github.com/shumengliu/awesome-personal-blogs) - A delightful list of personal tech blogs and what they are built with.
+- [awesome-multilingual-nlp](https://github.com/simran-khanuja/awesome-multilingual-nlp) - A repository to maintain work being done in the field of multilingual NLP, to encourage research beyond English :).
 - [awesome-foam](https://github.com/sn3akiwhizper-pkms/awesome-foam) - Awesome list of Foam knowledge system resources.
 - [Channels](https://github.com/Sonukr/Channels) - 💻 A collection of useful YouTube channels and some other prime resources for JavaScript developers and web designers. 👨‍💻 👩‍💻.
 - [web-stuff](https://github.com/spekulatius/web-stuff) - Web stuff I've discovered and liked.
 My public notes.